 Education is a fundamental right that all individuals should benefit from.
 It provides the stepping stone for a person’s development and success and is a formative process throughout their lives.
 When it comes to higher education, the United States has become one of the most popular destinations in the world for further studies.

 The education system in the United States, while highly prestigious and diverse, is relatively different from the systems in other countries.
 This means that there are potential advantages as well as disadvantages that any prospective student should adequately consider.
-In this article, we will describe the main pros and cons that entail the American education system.
+In this article, we will describe the main pros and cons of the American education system.

 Pros / Advantages of the American Education System